gyulanemeth/bluefox.email/docs/projects/forms-and-pages.md

 - Send them a verification email (transactional email) with a unique link.
 - When they click on it, you can change their status to `active`.

-### Activating Double Opt-In
+### Activating List-Level Double Opt-In

-Double Opt-In settings are configured individually for each List.
-To activate double opt-in for a specific List:
+List-level double opt-in settings are configured individually for each subscriber list.
+To activate double opt-in for a specific list:

 - Go to the **Forms & Pages tab**
 - Go to **double opt-in** section